ronan-d/ronan-d.github.io/the-state-monad-intuitively.rst

 can help devise an equivalent program that uses a state monad.

-Another situation is when one is required by an interface to provide a function that returns a state monad.
+Another situation is when one is required by an interface to provide a function that returns a state monad\ [#f1]_.
 One's immediate reaction to the lengthy return type might be to think that writing the function will be quite complicated, while it's in fact the contrary: the function will be able to query some piece of state to do its job.

+.. rubric:: Footnotes

+.. [#f1] One such situation I came across recently is writing Lean metaprogramming code, when
+         functions must return :lean:`CoreM` monads.